-Brian Anderson is the Assistant Director of the LL.M.
+Brian Anderson is an Assistant Professor of Law and the Assistant Director of the LL.M.
 Program in Democratic Governance and Rule of Law at ONU Law.
-As an Assistant Professor of Law, he teaches one of the LL.M.
+In addition to administration of the LL.M.
+Program, he teaches one of the LL.M.
 Program's core courses - Competitiveness & Corruption - a three-credit course that explores the causes and consequences of corruption, analyzes laws and case studies of attempts to combat corruption, and explores economic market reforms to reduce opportunities for corruption.
 Anderson has delivered lectures around the world in corruption reform and good governance, most recently in 2015 in Malawi and Ukraine, and in 2016 in Macedonia and Bulgaria.
 In addition to anti-corruption reform, Professor Anderson researches and writes in the areas of legal information management in developing democracies and rule of law reform generally.
 In the past, Prof. Anderson has taught the course Legal Problem Solving & Analysis in the first-year curriculum, and courses in legal research at the law college.

-Immediately prior to his academic career Professor Anderson served as a law clerk and legal advisor to Aloysie Cyanzayire, Chief Justice of the Supreme Court of Rwanda in 2011.
-In that capacity he also assisted with the MCC Rwanda Justice Strengthening Project on legal education reform in Rwanda, and overall justice sector support.
-Has has taught courses in international relations in the Department of History, Politics and Justice at Ohio Northern University, and was a law librarian prior to his current appointment.
+Immediately prior to his academic career Professor Anderson served as a law clerk and legal advisor to Aloysie Cyanzayire, Chief Justice of the Supreme Court of Rwanda, from 2010 to 2011.
+In that capacity he also assisted with the USAID MCC Rwanda Justice Strengthening Project on legal education reform in Rwanda, and overall justice sector support.
+He has taught courses in international relations in the Department of History, Politics and Justice at Ohio Northern University, and was a law librarian prior to his current appointment.

 Anderson studied law at Ohio Northern University, graduating with high distinction.
 He later earned his LL.M. in Democratic Governance and Rule of Law from Ohio Northern and his Masters in Information Science from the University of Illinois at Urbana-Champaign.
-His B.A. is in Political Sciecne from the University of Wisconsin at Milwaukee.
+His B.A. is in Political Science from the University of Wisconsin at Milwaukee.

 LL.M., Ohio Northern University